yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/jmx_enable.md

 For more information on implementing an MBean interface, see the `FilterInterceptor` example.
 The sample code can be found in the `DEVELOPER_SAMPLES/FilterInterceptorLoadableModule` directory.
 The `FilterInterceptor` class implements the `FilterInterceptorMBean` interface.

-After you have set up your MBean, you need to tell the JMX infrastructure about the MBean so that it can be published to clients.
-This involves creating a unique name for the MBean and then registering it with the MBeanServer.
+After you have set up your MBean, you must tell the JMX infrastructure about the MBean so that it can be published to clients.
+This involves creating a unique name for the MBean and registering it with the MBeanServer.
 For example:

 ```java
 ...